 Sara is in her 6th season with Pacific Northwest Ballet and is heading into her 7th.
 During this time, she has had many wonderful opportunities to work with amazing, well known choreographers, as well as perform both iconic and new works.
 Sara believes that Peter Boal is a “huge advocate” for new works and believes that he provides the dancers with a wonderful variety in their repertory each season.
 Sara feels that she is very fortunate to work at PNB and has originated two roles for works created for the Company.
 One of these roles was a contemporary piece called “Arms That Work” by her friend and colleague, Andrew Bartee and the other was “Waiting at the Station” by the “one and only” Twyla Tharp.

-This Summer, in late June through early July, PNB will be touring in Paris.
-The Company will be in Paris for two weeks as part of the yearly Les Etes de la Danse Festival.
-The first week they will be performing in the Jerome Robbins Centennial Tribute alongside other companies from the U.S. and Europe.
-The Company will be performing 8 other ballets in two programs devoted completely to PNB.
+Recently, Sara traveled with PNB on a tour through Paris.
+The Company participated in a part of the yearly Les Etes de la Danse Festival.
+The first week they performed in the Jerome Robbins Centennial Tribute alongside other companies from the U.S. and Europe.
+The Company also performed in 8 other ballets in two programs devoted completely to PNB.

 Sara has also had the opportunity to perform many featured and leading roles, including George Balanchine’s “Rubies”, The Nutcracker” and “Coppelia”, as well as William Forsythe’s “In the Middle, Somewhat Elevated” and “New Suite”.
 Other roles have included Jiri Kylian’s “Forgotten Land’, Jessica Lang’s “Her Door to the Sky”, Jean-Christophe Maillot’s “Cendrillon”, Benjamin Millepied’s “3 Movements”, Jerome Robbins “The Concert” and “Fancy Free”, Susan Stroman’s “TAKE FIVE, More or Less” and Cristopher Wheeldon’s “Tide Harmonic”.